dimitrisganotis/strapi-plugin-audit-logs/README.md

 ## 🔐 Permissions

-The plugin uses a simplified permission system:
+The plugin uses a role-based permission system:

 - **View Audit Logs**: Basic access to view the audit logs page and browse logs
 - **View Details**: Access to detailed log information (available to all users with read access)